liyansong2018/elfspirit/README.md

 ## Limitations

 **elfspirit** is a work in process, and some things still aren't implemented.
-Following is the current list of know limitations.

--  `addsec`  The location of the added section only supports a specific offset address of ELF file, such as existing section offset, section header table offset and the end of the file.
-This is because if we add a section in another location, the program may not work properly.
--  `injectso` is an experimental binary, which mainly implements the idea of static injection.
-The current version only passes the verification test on libc-2.31/2.32 (Ubuntu 20.04 / Kali Linux 2020.4).
-Therefore, we specially provided a JSON file to load the relevant offset addresses of other versions of libc.

 We run **elfspirit** common function using :

 - Ubuntu 22.04 / Kali Linux 2024.4

-Other environments may also work, but we unfortunately do not have the manpower to investigate compatibility issues. **The other functional modules of elfspirit are not limited by the environment.** Due to the lack of support for object-oriented programming in C language and limited personal abilities, there may be some redundant code in this project.
-Please understand.
+While other environments might be compatible, regrettably, we lack the resources to delve into potential compatibility issues.
+Given the absence of robust support for object-oriented programming in the C language and our constrained individual capabilities, there might exist redundant and unreasonable code within this project.
+Your understanding in this matter is greatly appreciated.

 ## License